Founder and Publisher

 Chris is dedicated to bringing the best financial research to his readers every day and, ultimately, helping people achieve early retirement.
 He cut his teeth at a top-10 national accounting firm before joining Wall Street Daily, where he spends his days hard at work analyzing the financial markets.
 Previously, he earned his Master’s from Towson University in 2011.

 Tim Maverick boasts decades of experience in the investment world.
-He spent 20 years at a major brokerage firm – as a trading supervisor and broker working directly with clients.
-Before joining Wall Street Daily, he wrote for several well-known financial publications over the last 10 years.
-With his focus on commodities trading, he’s particularly adept at helping everyday investors understand the complexity of the energy and resource market.
+He spent 20 years at a major brokerage firm as a trading supervisor and broker working directly with clients.
+He also wrote the daily market update for the firm’s Mid-Atlantic Region.
+Tim has been writing for financial publications for the past 10 years.
+Before joining Wall Street Daily, he wrote for Tim Seymour’s (CNBC) Emerging Money, Tom Lydon’s ETF Trends, Commodity HQ, Money Morning, Investment U, and Wyatt Investment Research.
+With Tim’s experience working with retail investors, he’s particularly adept at helping everyday investors understand the financial markets.
+Follow Tim on twitter @TimMaverickWSD.

 Shelley Goldberg is a macroeconomic strategist, trader, and investment advisor for multi-asset top-down portfolio managers.
 She has served in the capital markets on both the sell and buy side for over 25 years, with sector expertise in global resources, commodities and infrastructure, and environmental sustainability.
 Shelley has served as a hedge fund manager for her own fund – G3 Capital Partners, LLC – and a fund-of funds manager for Union Bancaire Priveé, a Swiss private bank.
 She has also served as a trading and investment strategist for Brevan Howard Asset Management LLP, a multi-billion-dollar hedge fund manager, and for Roubini Global Economics.